Have you ever received a completely cryptic letter from your bank warning you about a potential security breach of your account?

 I certainly have–and it really drove me crazy.

-First, thumb the letter contained no salutation–only a fraction of our account number.
+First, the letter contained no salutation–only a fraction of our account number.
 What a great way to emotionally bond with your customer.

 Then the letter read: